- Discover CSUB

-1. You must specifically authorize the Health Center to use or disclose protected information in most non-routine circumstances.
-The Health Center does not sell or otherwise provide protected health information to a business that wants to market its products or services to you.
+1. You must specifically authorize Student Health Services to use or disclose protected information in most non-routine circumstances.
+Student Health Services does not sell or otherwise provide protected health information to a business that wants to market its products or services to you.

 2. With your written permission, a copy of part or all of a medical record may be sent to other physicians, hospitals, attorneys, investigating agencies, or others you designate.
 There may be a charge for such copies.

 1. You may request a copy of your record for your personal use.
 You may request corrections of your record subject to preserving the integrity of the documentation of the treatment process.
 Normally, a review of your medical record should be done in consultation with a health care professional.
 A Records Release form may be requested at the front desk if you wish to review your records or obtain a copy.

-2. If you believe your privacy protections have been violated, you may file a formal complaint with the Health Center or the University.
+2. If you believe your privacy protections have been violated, you may file a formal complaint with Student Health Services or the University.
 You may also have the right to pursue formal legal actions in state or federal court.

-3. This written notice of Health Center privacy practices and your privacy rights is provided as a matter of law.
+3. This written notice of Student Health Services privacy practices and your privacy rights is provided as a matter of law.
 Please acknowledge receipt of this privacy notice by signing below in the space indicated.
 A copy of this form will be placed in your permanent medical record.
 We reserve the right to change our practices and to make the new provisions effective for all individually identifiable health information we maintain.
 Should we change our information practices, we will mail a revised notice to the address you have supplied us.